British watchdog to review Inmarsat's sale to private equity consortium

-LONDON (Reuters) - The Competition and Markets Authority (CMA) said on Tuesday it was looking whether the proposed acquisition of British satellite company Inmarsat (ISA.L) by a private equity-led consortium would affect the competitive landscape.
+LONDON, July 16 (Reuters) - The Competition and Markets Authority (CMA) said on Tuesday it was looking whether the proposed acquisition of British satellite company Inmarsat by a private equity-led consortium would affect the competitive landscape.

 The watchdog invited interested parties to come forward with their comments by July 29.